LamaMQ/protocol/README.md

 The server response with [a topic subscribtion ACK](#topic-subscription-ack).

-## Middleware subscribtion ack
+## Topic subscription ack
 ```
 message header => message header (with message type = 33)
+suscribtion id => UINT32
 ```
 Field | Description
 ------|-------------
 [message header](#structure-message-header) | The message header with, message type = 33
+subscription id | A unique id, use to refer this suscribtion (used during message forwarding).

 ## Topic unsubscribe
-Unsuscribe to a topic.
+Unsubscribe to a topic.
 ```
 message header => message header (with message type = 34)